hindu-comm/mail_stream_advaita-l/2017/08/DSV_in_the_advaitasi/290__Venkatraghavan_S.md

 >> so it did take some time for me to understand the import of what he was
 >> saying.
 >>
->> ​Thanks for all your effort and sharing the same elaborately.​
+>> Thanks for all your effort and sharing the same elaborately.
 >
 >
 >